 In today’s world, you no longer just head over to the bar or public place to meet someone.
-Now we rely on online apps and services to find the perfect match, a casual hookup, or a new friend.
+Now we rely on online apps and services and clever online dating pickup lines to find our perfect matches, casual hookups, or new friends.

 The most popular dating app still seems to be Tinder (but there are plenty of free alternatives), which the younger generation loves.
 Previously, Tinder required Facebook accounts to make a profile, but now any email account may be used.